Program overview

 Featured Experiences

-• Community engagement activities with local organizations, such as the Thunder Bay Shelter House.
+• Community engagement activities that connect students with local organizations, such as the Thunder Bay Shelter House.

-• Paid undergraduate research opportunities available in the Department of Women’s Studies.
+• Paid undergraduate research opportunities available in the third and fourth years.

-• Courses that include a required element of community engagement to promote systems of greater equality.
+• Courses that include a required element of community service to promote activism and social justice.

 Career Options

-Graduates of the Honours Bachelor of Social Work - Gender and Women's Studies program can pursue a variety of career paths in Canada, including:
+Graduates of the Honours Bachelor of Social Work with a concentration in Gender and Women's Studies can pursue a variety of career paths in Canada, including:

 • Social Worker: Provide support and resources to individuals and families in need, addressing various social issues.

-• Family Support Worker: Assist families in navigating challenges and accessing community resources.
+• Family Support Worker: Assist families in navigating challenges and accessing community resources to improve their well-being.

-• Human Resources Diversity Specialist: Promote diversity and inclusion within organizations, ensuring equitable practices.
+• Human Resources Diversity Specialist: Promote diversity and inclusion within organizations, ensuring equitable practices in hiring and workplace culture.

-• Crisis Intervention Worker: Offer immediate support and intervention to individuals in crisis situations.
+• Crisis Intervention Worker: Offer immediate support and intervention to individuals experiencing crises, helping them find appropriate resources.

-Other potential career options include roles in community organizations, education, government, and the private sector, allowing graduates to make a meaningful impact in their communities.
+Other potential career options include roles in non-profit organizations, government agencies, education, and healthcare, where graduates can apply their knowledge of gender and social justice to make a meaningful impact.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.